Open-Earth-Foundation/oceanprogram/docs/index.md

 ## Repository

-This is a budding repository.
-The official program launch was January 31, 2022.
+Like all of our programs, all our ocean research and work is open source.
+We will publish as much as we can.
 So far, we have only published example notebooks and code for ocean health monitoring.

+This is a budding repository: the official program launch was January 31, 2022.

 * Marine biodiversity
     - [ ] include normalized biodiversity score calculations